 The Krups XP5280 is a good-looking machine that is clad in stainless steel.
 Footprint wise it takes up about a square foot of space on your countertop, which is considerably more than a Mr. Coffee.
 But with that caveat comes a creamy cup of coffee, and if you so choose, a latte or espresso thanks to the built-in steamer.
+Even if space is an issue, you can still enjoy a good cup of coffee.
+Find out how when you read this detailed Dr Drip Coffee Review.

 At $300 the XP5280 is not the most fancy of coffee makers, but nor is it the cheapest.
 For someone like me who doesn’t own my own place, I don’t need a machine that taps directly into my home’s water supply, and nor do I need one that grinds the beans on the fly – all of these features results in a machine that takes up more space, costs more, and requires a rather extensive installation.
 So safe to say the Krups XP5280 is a middle of the road espresso machine.